foundry-rs/book/src/README.md

 Foundry is a smart contract development toolchain.

-Foundry manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command-line.
+Foundry manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command-line and via Solidity scripts.

 > 📖 **Contributing**
 >